Algebraic solutions of tropical optimization problems: Overview of Known Problems and Solutions

 \subsubsection{Problems with Span Seminorm}

-The problems that were analyzed by Butkovi\v{c} and Tam \cite{Butkovic2009Onsome,Tam2010Optimizing} in the context of the semifield $\mathbb{R}_{\max,+}$, have the objective function in the form of the span seminorm, which is defined as the maximum deviation between the elements of a vector.
-To solve the problems, a technique was applied based on a combined formalism of both dual semifields $\mathbb{R}_{\max,+}$ and $\mathbb{R}_{\min,+}$.
-A representation of the problems in terms of the semifield $\mathbb{R}_{\max,+}$ alone is as follows
+The problems, which were analyzed by Butkovi\v{c} and Tam \cite{Butkovic2009Onsome,Tam2010Optimizing} in the context of the semifield $\mathbb{R}_{\max,+}$, have the objective function in the form of the span seminorm defined as the maximum deviation between the elements of a vector.
+A solution technique was applied based on a combined formalism of both semifields $\mathbb{R}_{\max,+}$ and $\mathbb{R}_{\min,+}$.
+A representation of the problems in terms of $\mathbb{R}_{\max,+}$ alone is as follows

 where $\bm{1}=(\mathbb{1},\ldots,\mathbb{1})^{T}$ is a vector of ones in the sense of $\mathbb{R}_{\max,+}$.